-This multi-media presentation focuses upon emerging ethnic artists who draw on their ancestry and heritage to create works of art in their new home, and introduces us to Koji Miyazaki (Japanese jeweller), Sudi Dargipour (Iranian flooring textile designer) and Tamar Guse (Israeli fibre artist).
-The talk shares their personal and professional journeys, while highlighting how much influence their ancestry and heritage have on their crafts, enabling them to develop their own sense of identity and style.
+This presentation will introduce us to Koji Miyazaki (Japanese jeweller), Sudi Dargipour (Iranian flooring textile designer) and Tamar Guse (Israeli fibre artist), three emerging ethnic artists who draw on their ancestry and heritage to create works of art.
+The talk shares their personal and professional journeys, and examines how their heritage has enabled them to develop their own sense of identity and style.

 While some were already artists before they arrived in NZ, others turn to art to express who they are in a positive and creative way and, through that, develop an understanding of who they now are and their place in the new world.